Maksimnp/OmenHub/README.md

 Also, you can avoid the "HP System Event Utility" pouring trashes to your `C:\system.sav`, and other components with various stacks of telemetry components.

 ## How to use it?

-Since OMEN Gaming Hub is a huge project, I only implemented a small part of it which my notebook (OMEN 15-dc0xxx, i7-8750H with NVIDIA GTX 1060) needed.
-Currently, the application support the following feature:
+Application support the following feature:

 - Four Zone Keyboard Light
 - Fan Control (For the old models with only three options)